Einstein family: After Hermann

 In 1903, Pauline went to live with her sister Fanny and her husband Rudolf Einstein, a first cousin of Hermann, in Hechingen, Württemberg.
 Fanny's daughter, Elsa was to become the second wife of Albert in 1919.

 In 1910, Pauline moved with her sister, Fanny and her family to Berlin.
 She took on a job as housekeeper in Heilbronn, Kingdom of Württemberg in 1911.
-She lived with her brother Jacob Koch in Zurich and from 1915 in Heilbronn again.
+She lived with her brother Jakob Koch in Zurich and from 1915 in Heilbronn again.

 Death

 During World War I, Pauline fell ill with cancer.
 In 1918, when visiting her daughter, Maria, and son-in-law, Paul Winteler, in Luzern, Pauline was taken to the sanatorium Rosenau, due to her illness.
-At the end of 1919, Albert took his terminally-ill mother out of the sanatorium in Luzern and brought her to Haberlandstrasse 5, Berlin, to stay with him and his second wife, Elsa, where she later died that year.
+At the end of 1919, Albert took his terminally-ill mother out of the sanatorium in Luzern and brought her to Haberlandstrasse 5, Berlin, to stay with him and his second wife, Elsa, where she later died the following year.